nikolas-claussen/mechanical_feedback/README.md

 - detect line segments in an image using the radon transform, and use this to compute anisotropy tensors
 - transport tensor fields along path lines of a vector field
 - compute Lie derivatives

-For each module, there is also a series of tests to confirm their correct functioning.